 - 1. Exhibitor cannot use the same photo more than once. - 2.
 Evidence of any exhibit that has been shown previously, exhibitor shall forfeit premium earned. - 3.
 Exhibits must be mounted on sturdy, WHITE tag board or poster board that is 14" x 11".
 No foam board. - 4.
-Mounting of photos should be done with double sided tape or glue - 4.
-No captions or titles allowed. - 5.
+Mounting of photos should be done with double sided tape or glue - 5.
 Entry tags with strings removed must be attached on front, flush to the upper right hand corner. - 6.
 All pictures must be taken by exhibitor but it is not necessary that finishing be done by exhibitor. - 7.
 NO MATTING OR CROPPING - 8.
 Each exhibit is 3 different photos no larger than 4" x 6" except those marked differently. - 9.
 All enlargements are 1 photo.

-CLASS 1 - BLACK AND WHITE OR SEPIA PREMIUMS
+CLASS 1 - BLACK AND WHITE OR SEPIA DDEMIIIMS